Election-Tech-Initiative/electionguard/docs/index.md

 ![Microsoft Defending Democracy Program: ElectionGuard](images/electionguard-banner.svg)

 ElectionGuard is an **open source** software development kit (SDK) that makes voting more secure, transparent and accessible.
-Announced on at the [Build developer conference](https://blogs.microsoft.com/on-the-issues/?p=63211), ElectionGuard enables end-to-end verification of elections as well as support the publication of results from ballot comparison audits.
-The ElectionGuard SDK leverages [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) to ensure that votes recorded by electronic systems of any type remain encrypted, secure, and secret.
-Results can be published online or made available to third-party organizations for secure validation, and allow individual voters to confirm their votes were correctly counted.
+It enables [end-to-end verifiable elections](guide/Glossary.md#end-to-end-verifiable-elections) and [post-election audits](guide/Glossary.md#post-election-audit).

-!!! important
+!!! info "New to ElectionGuard?"
-    First time to ElectionGuard?
-[Get started in our guide](guide/Getting_Started.md).
+    Start with [How ElectionGuard Works]().
+If you're a developer, start with our [Developer Guide](guide/Overview.md).

 ## Open-Source
 This library and all linked ElectionGuard projects, are licensed under the MIT license.
 There is no fee for using ElectionGuard.